+What?
 The High Level Political Forum (HLPF) is a United Nations (UN) conference that meets annually under the UN Economic and Social Council (ECOSOC) and every four years at the UN General Assembly at UN headquarters in New York.
 It reviews and follows up on the 2030 Agenda on Sustainable Development.
 The HLPF is tasked with tracking the international implementation and progress towards the Sustainable Development Goals (SDGs).
 Although SDGs are rooted in and interlinked with human rights, it is a development space with its own language and advocacy entry points as such.

-The forum brings together representatives from UN Member States (sometimes referred to as countries or States), civil society organizations, UN entities, and other stakeholders, to discuss progress and best practice in the achievement of the SDGs, and to produce a Ministerial Declaration regarding the progress on an annually-chosen theme.
+The forum brings together representatives from UN Member States (sometimes referred to as countries or States), civil society organizations and UN entities to discuss progress and best practice, and to produce a Ministerial Declaration regarding the progress on an annually-chosen theme.
 This year's theme is: